ctlinker/ctlinker/README.md

 ## Hi there 👋

-For reasons known only to the gods, you've reached my GitHub.
+For Gods know why reason, you've reached my GitHub.
 So let me introduce myself real quick.

 I’m **Chatelin**, a bilingual computer science student.
 Most of the time I’m knee-deep in heavy **TypeScript**, maintaining a monorepo of my own, digging through the Arch Linux or Hyprland wiki, writing about whatever grabs my curiosity… or crying over Rust’s pickiness.